9 Different Types of Flies in Iowa

 This implies that any aquatic organism that needs oxygen to dissolve in water might grow.

-Winter stoneflies are aquatic insects whose larvae live their entire lives in rivers and streams.
-They require highly oxygenated water to exist as well.
+Winter stoneflies are aquatic insects whose larvae live in rivers and streams.
+They also require highly oxygenated water to survive.

 Therefore, their capacity to resist frigid temperatures and even thrive there enables them to benefit from better habitat circumstances when most other aquatic insects aren’t present.

-During the spring and summer, the newly hatched nymphs feed for a brief period before going into a state similar to hibernation.
+During the spring and summer, the newly hatched nymphs feed briefly before going into a state similar to hibernation.

 In the cooler months, they move again, molting 10 to 24 times before emerging from the water to develop into winged adults.